deepak1725/djangular/README.md

   Change this to :

   `new HtmlWebpackPlugin({ "template": "../../../../ngApp/templates/ngApp/index.html" ...`
-  or Which ever new location to **index.html**
+  or Which ever new location to **index.html**.

   6. Finally in angular folder ,run `npm start`. to start your development server of angular2.

   7. Visit localhost:4200 to verify it.

-if during installation any problem occurs, contact project owner or raise an issue.
+**If during installation any problem occurs, contact Me or raise an issue.**